 You can also support your fundraisers by working with different departments to help provide storytelling content.
 For example, your donor relations team can generate impact reports.
 Your volunteer manager can curate stories throughout their daily interactions with your organization’s volunteers.

 Aggregating content from these different teams can allow your fundraisers to fill their stories with rich detail.
 Training and supporting your team will help them thrive as they develop their storytelling skills.

 Want help incorporating storytelling into your advancement program?

 BWF is here to support and partner with you.
 Have questions on storytelling, or maybe want to review your program?
-Our consultants have diverse backgrounds and experiences that will help you achieve your goals.
+Our consultants have diverse backgrounds and expertise that will help you achieve your goals.
 We’re ready to listen, guide, and partner with you for success.
-Email us today.
+Contact us today.